-2012 Common Stock and Warrant Offering and Reverse Split
+2012 Common Stock and Warrant Offering with Reverse Split and 2013 At Market Issuance Agreement

 On March 22, 2012, in anticipation of completing a public offering of securities, we effected a one-for-six reverse stock split of our common stock.
 All common share and per unit amounts in this report, including the financial statements, have been adjusted to reflect the reverse split.
-Our common stock began trading on The

-NASDAQ Capital Market under the symbol GALT on March 23, 2012, and the units and warrants that we sold in the offering began trading on that exchange under the symbols GALTU and GALTW, respectively, on March 28, 2012.
+Our common stock began trading on The NASDAQ Capital Market under the symbol GALT on March 23, 2012, and the units and warrants that we sold in the offering began trading on that exchange under the symbols GALTU and GALTW, respectively, on March 28, 2012.